 You need to think carefully about why you want to study medicine because you will have to explain it in your personal statement and at interview.
-Just because you have ‘always wanted to’ or you ‘love science’ or you ‘want to help people’ won’t be a good enough answer – you could equally be a nurse, a research scientist or a physiotherapist instead.
+Just because you have ‘always wanted to’ or you ‘love science’ or you ‘want to help people’ won’t be a good enough answer; these things apply equally to being a nurse, a research scientist or a physiotherapist instead.
 So consider why you want to study medicine specifically and the following advice and guidance:

 You need to start your preparations early and do plenty of research.
 Find out what personal attributes are needed to be a good doctor.
 Talk to as many medical professionals as you can, including those we make arrangements for you to meet.
 And look at:

 Think about attending one of the courses available, such as MEDLINK, but be aware that they are expensive.
 See the Medicine notice board in the Sixth Form Centre.

 University Medical Schools will expect you to have a record of regular voluntary work.
 Think about care homes, charity shops, hospices and so on.
 Locally you could try Douglas House (Leonard Cheshire), Three Corners Residential Home, Rowcroft, Brixham Does Care, Totnes Caring, Torbay School.
 Also, look at Community Service Volunteers and the National Council for Voluntary Organisations.

 This is essential and could include the following:

 - Torbay Hospital (see Mrs Barnaby our Careers Coordinator, for the necessary form you need to fill in), or another hospital